 What Are My Options?

-IBA/CAA helps support sites you visit to read provide free content, like news and sports scores, and apps to provide free or cheap versions.
+IBA/CAA helps support sites you visit to provide free content, like news and sports scores, and apps you use to provide free or cheap versions.
 At the same time, IBA/CAA helps advertisers reach the right people for their products and services.

 It’s likely that your web browser has built-in tools to control cookies.
 Cookies are used for many purposes, including for Interest-Based Advertising.
 Below are some of the most popular browsers and information on how to find out more about the controls they offer, including deleting cookies and other site data.
 In general, these controls are likely to be found in the settings.